EmNudge/site/src/pages/blog/what-you-have.md

 I’m not going to cloud my predispositions with fancy wordplay.
 I think astrology is nonsense.
 None of its output is a reflection on the input.
 Your birth month does not determine personality traits.
 As much of a determinist I appear to be, this is not a game I will have any involvement in.
 The astronomical bodies care very little about what are effectively micro-organisms hundreds of millions of miles away.

 The same disdain I have for astrology falls partly on personality tests.
-I am not only including the buzzfeed quizzes and Facebook posts involving your pet's name and half your credit card.
+I am not only including the Buzzfeed quizzes and Facebook posts involving your pet's name and half your credit card.
 I mean to include Myers Briggs and the 16 personalities.
 Supposed scientific tests with rigorous backing.

 I've taken such tests multiple times within the past 6 years and only rarely (if ever) gotten the same result twice.
 As these tests haven't changed significantly in that time, these results are due to differing inputs to the questionnaire.
 My opinions have changed over time.